History of Poznań: In the Duchy of Warsaw (1807–1815)

 Following France's successes against Prussia in the Napoleonic Wars, Napoleon sent Polish generals Jan Henryk Dąbrowski and Józef Wybicki to raise a Polish army to take control of South Prussia, in what was called the Greater Poland Uprising of 1806.
 On 1–2 November Prussian forces and many officials withdrew from Poznań, leaving Dąbrowski and Wybicki to enter the city on 3 November 1806.
 The city became a base for continued military action, and Napoleon himself stayed there (at the former Jesuit College) between 27 November and 12 December.
+In 1806, the Polish 11th Infantry Regiment was formed in Poznań.
 The following year Poznań became part of the semi-independent Duchy of Warsaw, and served as the capital of an administrative area called Poznań Department.

 In 1812 Napoleon's armies again passed through Poznań, this time in retreat following defeat in Russia, and Napoleon stayed in the city (in secret) on 12 December.
 The last French troops left on 12 February 1813, and Russian troops entered the city the same day, beginning an occupation which lasted until 1815.
 In that year, as agreed at the Congress of Vienna, Poznań and its region again came under Prussian control.